Icosa-dev/Alzipar-Dictionary/Rules/Orthography/LatinScript.md

 If a word using the definite article begins with a sun consonant then the "l" is replaced with that consonant.
 For example "the water" would be translated as *aṡ-ṡiváz*.

 The acute accent can be used to mark which vowel is elongated in a word.
-However this is not required as vowel elongation is generally very regular.
-If used, it tends to only be used on polysylabic words and once.
-The exception is for compound words.
-For example *Kitabami* would have elongation on both the *a* of *Kitab* and *i* of *mi*.
-Hence, *Kitábamí*.
 Acute accent placement can be on any vowel even if that happens to be different from the dictionary as vowel elongation can change depending on dialect.
 If a dipthong is elongated then the "proper vowel" letter has the acute on it even though the semivowel is elongated.

 The tilde diacritic is used on the vowels a, i, and u to add an /n/ sound to them.
 It is analogous to the nunnation diacritics in the Arabic script.
 They are only used at the end of a word to mark case.